 It’s a small residence that was designed and built in the 1920s.
 It took a completely new approach to architecture and the emphasis was on maximising space and using the same area for different purposes throughout the day.

 It also aimed to connect the interior with the environment outside through large glass windows and unorthodox shapes.

-On first glance, it looks strange.
+On first glance, the Rietveld Schroder House looks strange.
 That’s because it is essentially one open space (apart from the toilet and bathroom).
 There are beds in the corners which have a direct view to the dining table and the other beds.

 There’s no clear sense of where the living area stops and the sleeping areas begin.
 In fact, it seems like they can be one and the same.

 The house is now part of Utrecht’s Centraal Museum and is open to the public through regular guided tours.

 The Wadden Sea

 The Wadden Sea is in the southeastern part of the North Sea.
 It is the only natural World Heritage Site in the Netherlands and has been listed because of the special environment that has been created by the sandbars, tidal channels and wetlands.